dylanPowers/riemann-c-client/docs/API.md

 client object.
 Personally, I find it unlikely that one would ever want to do this, but hey!

+For cases where one may want to change or set socket options on the connection the library uses, there is `riemann_client_get_fd()`, which has a single argument: the client object; and returns the underlying file descriptor (or a negative errno value if an error occurs).

 There are three other functions of note that need a client:

 <a name="api-client-send-msg"></a>